cozy/cozy-docs/src/documents/host/update.html.md

 ## Easy way

 The easiest way to update Cozy is to use the Fabric installation file used for the installation.
-But this you should not call the installation task but the udpate tasks:
+But in this case, you should not call the installation task but the udpate tasks:

 ```bash